psimmons86/starman_game/readme.md

 ## Features

 - Retro computer terminal design with scan lines and flicker effects
-- Dynamic soundtrack that changes with game state:
+- Dynamic soundtrack that changes with game state
-  - Background music during gameplay
-  - Victory music when winning
-  - Dramatic music for losses
 - Visual feedback with fading stage effects
 - Points system with high score tracking
 - 5 classic David Bowie songs with hints
+- Mobile-responsive design

 ## How to Play